-Options for reading The Searchlight, our monthly newsletter:
+Options for reading the current issue of The Searchlight, our monthly newsletter:

 - Read it in the body of the email announcing availability of the current issue